 - What do I not want to feel?

 Last but not least, what we understand and how we engage with the process of understanding are integrally related .
 What we come to understand about another is not a fixed psychological reality but a dynamically changing function of the emotional interchange that unfolds between us.
-Our understanding will tend to reflect our ability to be present and open as well as by the feelings we have about the other.
+Our understanding will tend to reflect our ability to be present and open as well y the feelings we have about the other.
 It will develop in relation our empathy and curiosity, shaped by the questions we ask as well as what we learn from each subsequent experience.
 Through this process, wisdom and compassion can unfold at the leading edge of our understanding.

 “We don’t see things as they are, we see them as we are” ….
 Anais Nin